ManjotCodes/Fundamental-Based-Learning/Day 51(Failure Classification in DBMS)/README.md

 ## 3. Disk Failure

 It occurs where hard-disk drives or storage drives used to fail frequently.
 It was a common problem in the early days of technology evolution.
-Disk failure occurs due to the formation of bad sectors, disk head crash, and unreachability to the disk or any other failure, which destroy all or part of disk storage.
+Disk failure occurs due to the formation of bad sectors, disk head crash, and unreachability to the disk or any other failure which destroy all or part of disk storage.